Jaron-S/fusion_design_server/README.md

 ## About the Project

-This Django backend serves as the server-side component for the Fusion Design Ecommerce platform, a high-end e-commerce solution built with NextJS on the frontend.
+This Django backend is the server-side component for the Fusion Design E-commerce platform, a high-end e-commerce solution built with NextJS on the front end.
 The backend is designed to provide robust e-commerce functionalities, including user authentication, product management, order processing, and real-time data updates.
-It supports the frontend by handling dynamic product listings, managing user data, and processing transactions, ensuring a seamless and efficient online shopping experience.
+It supports the front end by handling dynamic product listings, managing user data, and processing transactions, ensuring a seamless and efficient online shopping experience.

+## Live Demo

+Experience the live version of our application and explore its functionalities through the following links:

+- **Main Website:**
+  - Visit [Fusion Design Ecommerce](https://fusion-design.netlify.app/) to see the front-end in action, demonstrating a high-end e-commerce experience built with Next.js.

+- **Backend Server:**
+  - The Django backend server is hosted at [https://ionik.pythonanywhere.com](https://ionik.pythonanywhere.com):
+    - **Admin Panel:** Access the Django admin dashboard at `/admin` to manage the application's data effectively.
+    - **API Endpoints:** These endpoints are primarily used for the front-end to fetch data in JSON format:
+      - `/api/products`
+      - `/api/categories`
+      - `/api/carousel-items`
+    - **HTML Views:** Visit these paths to view the formatted data in HTML:
+      - `/products`
+      - `/categories`
+      - `/carousel`

 ## Technologies